Ormond College, Melbourne: Beginnings (1853)

-Rapid growth
+Rapid growth (1880s)

 The rapid growth of the college soon outstripped the available accommodation and Francis Ormond provided funds for the southwest wing, together with a temporary building (which was, however, stone-walled and tin-roofed) where the cloisters now are, which served as kitchens and a dining hall.
 The next addition to the buildings of the college was the Wyselaskie building, which was completed in March 1887.
 John Dickson Wyselaskie was a Western District squatter, who also gave generously to the Presbyterian Ladies' College.
 The building contained a lecture hall and two residences for theological professors and was adapted and divided in 1968 so as to provide for four residences.
 On 6 July 1887, the portrait of Francis Ormond, which now hangs above the college's dining hall door, was unveiled by Sir James McBain.

 In honour of the silver jubilee of Queen Victoria in 1887, Francis Ormond funded the building of the Victoria Wing which came into use in 1889.
 In 1893 the dining hall, kitchens, staff quarters and the original lodge (Allen House) were opened.
 On either side of the end window of the hall are effigies representing Francis and Mary Ormond.

-Admission of women

-From the beginning Ormond accepted women as non-residents, able to attend tutorials and participate in college life whilst living offsite with funding from the college.
-Female students were amongst its most notable early scholars.
-Later, from 1968 to 1972, female students were able to live in college in return for waitressing duties and attend tutorials; they were admitted as members of the Ormond College Students' Club in 1969.
-In 1973, Ormond accepted women students as residents for the first time.
-Women quickly rose to leadership roles in both the staff and student bodies including being elected chair of the students' club and appointed to the role of vice-master (deputy head of college).
-The college has a number of distinguished women alumni who have risen to prominence in their fields.

-Post WWII expansion
+Post WWII expansion (1950s)

 The period after World War II saw great demands for accommodation; for the first time the college passed 150 students.
 Following an appeal for funds in 1949, a series of improvements were made to Main Building.
 The kitchens were extensively modernised and general maintenance was brought up to date after the lag resulting from the Depression of the 1930s and the shortages of men and material during and after the War.
 In 1955, a squash court was built to commemorate the Ormond men who died in the Second World War.
 A new Master's residence was designed by the prominent architects Grounds, Romberg and Boyd and was completed in 1958.
 At the same time, a permanent residence was provided for the Vice-Master by the conversion of a rooms of the old lodge (Allen House) and the addition of a semi-circular cream brick building.